JALLAGLAG/RAVDESS-VGG16-Emotion-Recognition/README.md

 # Two-Stage VGG16 Emotion Recognition on RAVDESS

+## Overview

-This repository contains the implementation used in the paper:
+This repository contains the source code associated with the following article:

 **A Two-Stage Deep Learning Approach for Facial Emotion Recognition in RAVDESS Videos**

-The repository includes the essential scripts required for reproducibility:

-1. Frame extraction from RAVDESS videos.
-2. Actor-independent 5-fold cross-validation.
-3. Fine-tuned VGG16 frame-level classification.
-4. Video-level aggregation using confidence-based majority voting.
-5. Grad-CAM visualization.
+**Authors:** Achraf Jallaglag, My Abdelouahed Sabri, Ali Yahyaouy, and Abdellah Aarab

+**Journal:** Scientific Reports (Springer Nature)

+**DOI:** To be added upon publication.

+The proposed framework investigates video-based facial emotion recognition using a lightweight two-stage architecture.
+Spatial features are extracted from individual frames using a fine-tuned VGG16 network, while video-level predictions are obtained through confidence-based majority voting.

+---

-## Repository structure
+## Repository Structure

 ```text
 ravdess_vgg16_code/